 The bright image of a man with a bowl-shaped head makes the Kingston logo futuristic.
-The emblem reflects the power and volume of the memory media created by the company.
-The sign is a symbol of future technologies that exceed human capabilities.
+The emblem reflects the power and volume of the company’s memory media.
+The sign symbolizes future technologies that exceed human capabilities.

 Meaning and History

 The company’s trademark is the cut-off head.
 First (in 1989), she appeared on an advertising poster with the words “Improve Your Memory.”
-Nearby were depicted hands that installed memory modules into an open skull.
-In 1992, graphic designer Fraser redesigned the drawing, adding brightness and volume to it.
-The artist proposed several options, and one of them (the head against the background of computer elements) became an emblem.
+Nearby, hands were depicted installing memory modules into an open skull.
+In 1992, graphic designer Fraser redesigned the drawing, adding brightness and volume.
+The artist proposed several options, and one of them (the head against a computer element background) became an emblem.

 The next logo update took place in 2003.
 The technology components disappeared.
 The redhead, dubbed the Rex, has barely changed.
-As before, she is deployed in a half-face and is covered with black shadows that form angular facial features.
+As before, she is deployed in a half-face mask, covered in black shadows that form angular facial features.

 What is Kingston?

 Kingston is a privately held US company that manufactures and markets digital accessories and various memory-related accessories worldwide.
-It appeared in 1987 and was founded by businessmen John Tu and David Sun.
+It was founded in 1987 by businessmen John Tu and David Sun.

 Font and Colors

 The letter “K” is uppercase; the rest are lowercase.
-Despite this, “i”, “n”, “g”, “s”, “t”, “o”, “n” are located on the same level with “K”.
-They are slightly raised because right below them is the inscription “Technology” – the company’s slogan, indicating constant development and improvement.
+Despite this, “i”, “n”, “g”, “s”, “t”, “o”, and “n” are located on the same level as “K”.
+They are slightly raised because right below them is the inscription “Technology”, the company’s slogan, indicating constant development and improvement.
 The second-word font looks like a modified Tom’s Roman.
 All letters are uppercase, with no decorative elements or serifs.
 The lines are thin, of equal thickness.

 The colors of the logo match the classic palette.
 The Rex’s head is traditionally red.
 It is complemented by deep dark shadows and three light stripes (on the nose, above the eyebrow, and next to the ear).
 The wordmark is deep black.